Top 5 Cloud PMS Solutions for Small Hotels in 2025

 Here’s something often overlooked: your PMS choice affects how you communicate with guests, and most small hotel PMS platforms handle communication poorly.

-Built-in messaging tools tend to be basic—template emails that look dated.
+Built-in messaging tools tend to be basic, with template emails that look dated.
 Guest requests get lost in cluttered dashboards.
 Pre-arrival communication requires manual effort small teams don’t have.

 The hotels getting best results often pair their PMS with dedicated guest communication platforms.
-Tools like Duve, Akia, Guestivo, or Whistle handle automated messaging and request management, connecting to the PMS via API for reservation data.
+Tools like Guestivo, which pairs automated messaging with digital check-in and F&B ordering, Duve, Akia, or Whistle handle request management and connect to the PMS via API for reservation data.
+Reducing front-desk load is another lever worth exploring: the guide to hotel PMS self-service and front-desk workload reduction covers practical workflows for smaller teams.

 Before finalizing your PMS decision, think about communication workflow.
 A cheaper PMS paired with a strong communication tool might outperform an expensive all-in-one that handles messaging as an afterthought.